SSWConsulting/SSW.Rules.Content/rules/work-in-order-of-importance-aka-priorities/rule.md

 ### This is the order which you should work:

-1. **Urgent emails & PBIs/tasks** – If you see the keyword "URGENT" (or the warning emoji ⚠️) in the subject/title/body, it automatically becomes the top priority and is to be resolved immediately.
+1. **Urgent emails & PBIs/tasks** – If you see the keyword "URGENT" (or the fire emoji 🔥) in the subject/title/body, it automatically becomes the top priority and is to be resolved immediately.
-E.g. "URGENT ⚠ the website is down"
+E.g. "URGENT 🔥 the website is down"

 2. **Emails about [timesheets](/do-you-know-how-important-timesheets-are)** or invoicing issues